Jerome-h/embedded-systems/Submission/README.txt

   main.py         -  script to put on ESP8266 to run system_code.py on startup
-  system_code.py  -  the code that runs on the ESP8266 device server_code.py  -  the code that runs on the laptop which gives resolution values to the device screenshot      -  screenshot to show the live graph output
+  system_code.py  -  the code that runs on the ESP8266 device server_code.py  -  the code that runs on the laptop which gives resolution values to the device screenshot      -  screenshot to show the live graph output from server_code.py